lucasfcosta/blog/_posts/2022-08-19-bikeshedding.md

 tags: agile process practices
 ---

-> No matter how realistic this story may seem, it's just fiction.

 Welcome to Ultra Bikeshed Co.
+Please come in.

-Here, we know it feels terrible when actual results get in the way of following processes.
+Here, **we know it feels _terrible_ when actual results get in the way of following processes**.
 Instead of building a product and talking to customers, we spend time on the things that truly matter: Gantt charts, slide decks, and word documents.

 We deeply believe that the only way to fail is to actually try.
-If you never ship something, no one will ever tell you our product sucks.
+If you never ship something, no one will ever tell you that the product sucks.
 Therefore, we can't fail.

 Unfortunately, sometimes, you _will_ have to ship something.
 In any case, you shouldn't allow that pointless task to affect your morale.
 Shipping is part of the theatre necessary to demonstrate we deserve more capital.
-We strongly believe in busyness around here.

 Ah, did I mention what we do?
 I almost forgot that!